ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 To save and parse your inputted values **DO NOT** re-run the cell - this will clear all your input.
 Instead, the next cell is the one which needs to be run to parse the information.

-Review the output and check for typos.
+Review the output of the parser cell and check for typos.

 The next cell will show the changes that will be made to the project data.
 You can copy this output and paste it into the relevant Gitlab Issue for tracking.